Deterministic Sparse Suffix Sorting in the Restore Model: Edit Sensitive Parsing

 Meta-blocks are further partitioned into \intWort{blocks}, each containing two or three characters from $\Sigma$.
 Blocks inherit the type of the meta-block they are contained in.
 How the blocks are partitioned depends on the type of the meta-block:

 \begin{description} \item[Repeating meta-blocks.]
 A repeating meta-block is partitioned greedily: create blocks of length three until there are at most four, but at least two characters left.
-If possible, create a single block of length 2 or 3; otherwise create two blocks, each containing two characters. \item[Type-2 meta-blocks.]
-A \Type{2} meta-block $\mu$ is processed in $\Oh{\abs{\mu} \lg^* \sigma}$ time by a technique called \emph{alphabet reduction}~\cite{Cormode2007sed}.
-The first $\lg^* \sigma$ characters are blocked in the same way as repeating meta-blocks.
-Any remaining block $\beta$ is formed such that $\beta$'s interval boundaries are determined by $\textT[\max(\ibeg{\beta}-\lcontext, \ibeg{\mu})..\min(\iend{\beta}+\rcontext, \iend{\mu})]$, where $\lcontext := \upgauss{\lg^* \sigma} + 5$ and $\rcontext := 5$ (see {\cite[Lemma 8]{Cormode2007sed}}). \end{description}
+If possible, create a single block of length two or three; otherwise (there are four characters remaining) create two blocks, each containing two characters. \item[Type-2 meta-blocks.]
+A \Type{2} meta-block $\mu$ is partitioned into blocks in $\Oh{\abs{\mu} \lg^* \sigma}$ time by the alphabet reduction (\cref{lemAlphabetReductionSpeed}).
+A block~$\beta$ generated by the alphabet reduction is determined by the characters $\textY[\max(\ibeg{\beta}-\lcontext, \ibeg{\mu})..\min(\iend{\beta}+\rcontext, \iend{\mu})]$ due to \cref{lemAlphabetReduction}.
+Given the number of reduction steps~$r$ in \cref{secAlphabetReduction}, the alphabet reduction does not create blocks for the first~$r$ characters of each meta-block.
+The ESP technique blocks the first $r$ characters in the same way as a repeating meta-block.
+The border case~$r=1$ (one character remaining) is treated by fusing the remaining character with the first block created by the alphabet reduction, possibly splitting this block in the case that its size is four. \end{description} A block is called \intWort{repetitive} if it contains the same characters.
+All blocks of a \Type{1} meta-block and all blocks except at most the left- or rightmost block (these blocks can contain a fused character) in a \Type{M} meta-block are repetitive.